puzrin/reflow_micro/doc/build.md

 in a single pass with a plastic card.
 Multiple passes tend to overload the openings and can short nearby pins.

-Place the SMD parts and solder everything with a hot air gun.
+Place the SMD parts and solder everything with a hot-air gun.
 Inspect the board and fix any issues with a soldering iron and flux.
 If you're going to wash the PCB in an ultrasonic bath, leave the buzzer off until after cleaning so it stays safe.

 Then solder the heating head connectors on the top side of the PCB.
-And solder USB connectors mounting holes.
+Also solder the USB connector mounting holes.

 <img src="./images/pcb_main_bottom.jpg" width="30%"> <img src="./images/pcb_main_top.jpg" width="30%">